Mount Unzen: Eruptive history

-Prehistoric to 1989
+Prehistoric to October 1990

-Mount Unzen is part of Shimabara Peninsula, which has seen extensive volcanism over millions of years.
+Mount Unzen is part of the Shimabara Peninsula, which has seen extensive volcanism over millions of years.
 The oldest volcanic deposits in the region date from over 6 million years ago, and extensive eruptions occurred over the whole peninsula between 2.5 and 0.5 million years ago.

 The origins of the Unzen complex are traced to the formation of a graben through crustal faulting.
 This caused parts of the peninsula to subside by up to 1000 m below sea level and may have caused eruptive activity to localize at one site inside the graben.
 Eruptions of dacitic lava began from a site slightly to the south of today's Mount Unzen and migrated north over time.

 The volcano rapidly grew during its first 200,000 years, forming a very large cone.
 Later eruptions over the following 150,000 years filled in much of the graben.
 Initially, activity was dominated by blocky andesitic lava and ash flows, changing to dacitic pumice flows and airfall deposits from 500,000 to 400,000 years ago.
 The period from 400,000 to 300,000 years ago saw the emplacement of large areas of pyroclastic flow and lahar deposits; these form the major part of the volcanic fan surrounding the volcano.
 Beginning 300,000 to 150,000 years ago, thick phreatomagmatic deposits were laid down, suggesting the subsidence of the volcano into its graben was rapid during this period.

 Activity from 150,000 years ago to the present has occurred at a number of sites around the volcanic complex, building four main domes at different times: the No-dake (70–150,000 years old), Myōken-dake (25–40,000 years old), Fugen-dake (younger than 25,000 years old) and Mayu-yama (4,000 years old) volcanic peaks.
 Fugen-dake has been the site of most eruptions during the past 20,000 years and lies about 6 km from the center of Shimabara.